Chapter 7 Packages

 and package2

-and reproducibly track all the objects it finds.
-For example, if you define a function f()
+and reproducibly track all the objects and datasets as if they were part of the global environment.
+For example, if you define a function function_from_package1()

 in package1

-, then you should see a function node for f()
+, then you should see a function node for function_from_package1()

 in the graph produced by tar_visnetwork(targets_only = FALSE)